M4verickFr/info832_unit-test/sonarcloud/Setup/README.md

 # info832_unit-test
 ## Sonarcloud report

-To generate sonarcloud report we have connected our projet to sonar cloud.
+To generate sonarcloud report, we have connected our project to sonar cloud.
 And we have used [Bitegarden Report Generation](https://www.bitegarden.com/sonarcloud-report) to generate report.

 ### How generate report ?